caioaraujo/bakery_payments_api_v2/README.md

 Optional:

-- Pipenv
 - Make

-You can install all dependencies and creating a virtualenv with pipenv (https://pipenv.readthedocs.io/en/latest/install/) by running:
+You can create and activate a virtual environment by running:

-`pipenv install`
+- `python -m venv <path-to-venv>/bakery-payments-api`
+- to activate on Linux and Mac: `source <venv>/bin/activate`
+- to activate on Windows: `<venv>\Scripts\activate.bat`

+And then install the dependencies:

+`pip install -r requirements.txt`

 or

-`make pipenv-setup`
+`make install-dependencies`

 In PostgreSQL, create a database named "bakery" and apply all migrations: